 - Heat over medium heat, whisking constantly until it comes to a boil.
 Once boiling, remove from heat and stir in the passion fruit juice.
-Let cool 2-3 minutes before pouring into the ramequins, over the caramel.
+Let cool for 2-3 minutes before pouring the ramequins over the caramel.

 - Flans will keep for up to 3 days in the refrigerator.

 Thomas Pagot is the founder, photographer, and recipe developer behind Full of Plants.
 He created the blog in 2016 as a personal cookbook for vegan recipes.
 Through years of recipe development, Thomas has successfully grown Full of Plants into a trusted resource for plant-based recipes.